 So, do the new rules and regulations mean all the fun of drone piloting is over?
 Not exactly.
 Once you know how to register your drone and get your drone operator license, you will be cleared to fly in many areas of the country.

 Ready to get started?
-Here’s what you need to know to legally fly a drone in the USA.
+Here’s what you need to know to learn how to register your drone and legally fly one in the United States.

 Types of Drone Operators